charlesvill/ObsidianVault/Computer Science/Full Stack Dev/REACT.md

 	- solution: make a .env.development and .env.production file (separate) that react will pick to use depending on if you use `npm start` or `npm run build`
 		- `npm start` - .env.development
 		- `npm run build` - .env.production

+#### modularization
+- in effort to speed up production I will be adding to npm or git a collection of frequent reused components that can be imported and used in other projects:
+###### components
+- form
+- input made up of a label and input element just pass props
+- navigation button - made up of use navigation and button
+- not found router component - meant to catch all paths not specified in the router definition, with `"*"`
+- error boundary - takes error object and handles all excpetions during run time (not for user validation)
+###### utility functions

+- fetch utlity function - abstracts all the header processes